 \section{Proposed Framework}

 The high-level architecture of our system is presented in Figure~\ref{fig:protean_system_diagram}.
 The flow takes as input an application source code and a specification of the optimization objective (for example, performance or code size).
-The process begins with {\it clang} where input program is converted into intermediate representation, LLVM-IR.
+The process begins with {\it clang} where the input program is converted into intermediate representation, LLVM IR.
 The intermediate representation of the complete program is then partitioned into sub-components (or sub-programs) for parallel processing.
 The simplest form of such partitioning is on a per-module (per-file) basis; however, more comprehensive methods can be applied to allow for more effective grouping of code to accelerate the optimization process.
-Once partitions are created, agile optimization that is the core of our framework is engaged to perform iterative optimization of individual partitions, before ultimately combining them into a single binary in the linking stage.
+Once partitions are created, the agile optimization at the core of our framework is engaged to perform iterative optimization of individual partitions, before ultimately combining them into a single binary in the linking stage.

-Agile optimization in our work is an iterative framework for recipe-based code optimization driven by a Simulated Annealing~\cite{kirkpatrick1983optimization} engine, where decisions are evaluated by an ML model we call \texttt{IR2Score}.
+The \textit{agile optimization} in our work is an iterative framework for recipe-based code optimization driven by a Simulated Annealing~\cite{kirkpatrick1983optimization} engine, where decisions are evaluated by an ML model we call \textit{IR2Score}.
 Each iteration of the process creates a pass recipe based on available pass subsequences (from the subsequences library) and then applies the recipe to a given partition.
-The resulting LLVM-IR is evaluated by IR2Score model to produce an assessment of the quality of the solution.
-In the case of performance optimization, the score is synonymous with speedup values wrt baseline and thus increasing the score indicates a predicted improvement in performance.
-Once the IR2Score result is produced, the configuration is accepted according to its relation to the current state and the following cost function:
+The resulting LLVM IR is evaluated by IR2Score model to produce an assessment of the quality of the solution.
+When the framework is used for performance optimization, the score models the amount of speedup, and thus an increase in the score indicates a predicted improvement in performance. \taco{In the case of code size reduction, IR2Score can model the reduction in the binary size or the number of instructions, and so a decrease in the value would be the objective function.} Once the IR2Score result is produced, the configuration is accepted according to its relation to the current state and the following cost function:

 where $C_{new}$ is the cost produced by IR2Score for the newly tested recipe, $C_{present}$ represents the cost of the present state recipe, and $T$ is the temperature setting.